lengfei5/Project_neuronal_miRNAs/README.md

   normalize the miRNA expression with piRNA or test spike-in prepare the expression matrix for deconvolution analysis

+- `deconvolution_analysis.R`
+  The main function for deconvolution analysis

 ### Deconvolution analysis
 `deconvolution_analysis.R`